 The latest epidemic’s first case was reported in the Democratic Republic of the Congo (DRC) in August 2018.
 Since then, more than 2,200 people have died.
 The World Health Organization (WHO) reported that the outbreak crossed national borders into Uganda in late June 2019, where three deaths due to Ebola were confirmed.
 In August 2019, Uganda saw another death when a nine-year-old girl passed away from Ebola after crossing the border from the DRC.

-A number of heroic groups — nurses, doctors, governments, and international organisations — are on the front lines working together to fight the epidemic.
+A number of heroic groups — nurses, doctors, governments, and international organisations — are on the front lines fighting the epidemic.
 But their efforts in DRC have been hindered by violence, political instability and local suspicion of medical assistance.